eric-volz/DefichainPython/README.md

 # defichainPythonLibrary
-A easy Python Library to interact with your Defichain Node or Ocean Rest API
+A easy Python Library to interact with your Defichain Node